gammasoft71/xtd/docs/types.md

 bool ready_unboxed2 = xtd::unboxing(ready_boxed);  // explict
 autp ready_unboxed3 = xtd::unboxing(ready_boxed);  // explict with auto is bool
 ```

-### Remarks

-By default, the unboxing implicit in the corresponding type is used.

 # See also
 ​